rvasilev/gitea-in-dokku/README.md

 ## Configure Gitea

-***IMPORTANT***: Currently, there is a Dokku bug that does not properly expose the HTTP port of Gitea.
+***IMPORTANT***: Currently, there is a Dokku bug that does not properly expose the HTTP port.
 To bypass it we will manualy proxy internal http port:

     dokku proxy:ports-add gitea http:80:3000